Skip to content Leave Site Now

 The next step is to complete your Basis of Claim (BOC) form.

 • If you are planning to make a claim when you enter Canada at a land border, airport or a seaport, you have 15 days to complete your BOC form after you are given the forms by immigration officials.
 This often, but not always, happens on the same day that you arrive in Canada.
+Since 2020, the 15-day deadline has been temporarily extended to 45 days.

 Start collecting your documents, right away.
-You need to submit any documents at least 10 days before your hearing.
+You need to submit any documents to the IRB at least 10 days before your hearing.
 If your refugee claim is rejected, you could be removed from Canada.
 You will only have 15 days to start an appeal to the Refugee Appeal Division (RAD) or at the Federal Court of Canada.
 Some categories of rejected claimants are not able to appeal to the RAD.
 These include some claimants who came to Canada from the United States, or those whose refugee claims are found to have “no credible basis” or “manifestly unfounded”.
 Those claimants without access to the RAD should talk to a lawyer about bringing an application to Federal Court for judicial review.
 There are important deadlines for both RAD appeals and judicial reviews.

 Infographics